 - A smooth paved-surfaced evacuation route to a safe gathering location is provided.
 It is unobstructed and not less than 75 feet away from facility. - Each room for children, 24 months or younger, has a crib or other mobile device with a minimum of 4-inch (100 mm) diameter wheels, located within easy reach of the primary exit (i.e., direct outside exit) for emergency evacuation. - During evacuations, staff and children leave the building in a brisk orderly manner and do not run.
-Children are not be carried by staff.
+Children are not carried by staff.
 Adult visitors, if present, assist only with their own child.
 The room exit opening directly to the outside is used except when authorized by the base fire department because the primary exit is temporarily unavailable. - During an evacuation, children are not allowed to obtain clothing or other personal items before they leave the building. - Pre-staged evacuation bags and supplies are brought to the evacuation point during every drill and evacuation.
 Front desk staff will bring with them emergency phone numbers and medical supplies. - Child activity room staff members check toilets and other areas of the room for children prior to evacuation the facility. - Staff members remain calm during evacuation.
-Children are taken to their designated evacuation point; the children and staff remain there until all are accounted for and the recall signal is given. - The front desk staff crosschecks final names and numbers after reaching the designated evacuation meeting point.
+Children are taken to their designated evacuation point; the children and staff remain there until all are accounted for and the recall signal is given. - The front desk staff crosschecks final names and numbers after reaching the designated evacuation meeting point. - Children will only be released to person who is authorized in the CYPBMS. - During severe weather conditions or active shooter, we will shelter in place at the Child Development Center. - If we have to evacuate the building because of a disaster, our first shelter is the Chapel across the street and our second shelter is the Youth Center next door.

-ALCOHOL, DRUGS, AND TOBACCO PRODUCTS
+ALCOHOL, DRUGS, ANO TOBACCO PRODUCTS